 ▶ Dispose of oils and lubricants which have leaked from the rear frame damper in an environmentally responsible way in accordance with statutory regulations.
 Ask a specialist dealer for more information.

-Overview 3
+3 Overview

-Figure 2: Pedelec on right - Lacuba Evo
+Figure 2: Pedelec viewed from the right, example

-- 1 Front wheel
+- 1 Front wheel 2 Fork 3 Front guard 4 Headlight 5 Handlebars 6 Stem

-- 2 Fork

-- Handlebars

-- 4 Stem

-- 5 Frame
+- 7 Frame Seat post

-- 6 Rear frame damper
+- 8